Package 'R2jags'

 }

-## 2) data as character vector of names
+# 2) Data as a character vector of names

 fn <- "tmpbugsdata.txt"